paoloserra/MeerKATHI-docs/sphinx/manual/workers/masking/index.rst

 .. toctree::
    :maxdepth: 1

-Create mask from catalog / merge with mask of extended source
+Create mask from catalog and/or merge with mask of extended source

+.. _masking_enable:

 -------------------------------------
 **enable**